Back to all articles

 What Happens to Medical Debt After 365 Days

 Medical debt has a 365-day window before it can hit your credit report.
-Learn what happens after that deadline in 2026 and how to act while you still can.
+Learn what happens after that deadline and how to act while you still can.

 Medical debt follows different rules than credit card debt or other consumer loans.
 One of the most important protections is the 365-day window before it can appear on your credit report.
 Understanding exactly what changes after that window closes helps you act while you still have maximum leverage.

-This guide explains in plain English what happens to medical debt after 365 days in 2026, what the credit reporting rules actually mean for you, and the steps you can take right now.
+This guide explains in plain English what happens to medical debt after 365 days, what the credit reporting rules actually mean for you, and the steps you can take right now.

 The 365-day grace period